cmalmqui/alb_qc/ALB_QC_Steps.md

 ### 4. Build Watersurface

-- Generate a terrain model consisting of ground and water surface.
+Generate a terrain model consisting of ground and water surface.
-- Generated with interpolation of data voids to ensure that all bathy point has a surface elevation.
+The water surface is generated with interpolation of data voids to ensure that all bathy point has a corresponding surface elevation.
-  - **Point cloud conversion > Export to raster (using triangulation)**
+  - Tool = **QPT | Point cloud conversion > Export to raster (using triangulation)**
   - Select VPC as input
   - Select Z as Attribute
   - Set Resolution to 1